 People often make the mistake of looking at the wattage and not the lumens when purchasing a new flashlight.
 They also look for the cheapest model available and invariably end up purchasing cheap imported products that hardly emit the luminosity they claim.
 Apart from that, they do not last for long.
 This is surprising as the average LED lasts for thousands of hours.
 American models last much longer and provide the luminosity mentioned on their packaging.

-The build of the flashlight and the quality of its reflector and lens also play a big role in determining the luminosity and intensity of the light emitted by it.
+The build of the best tactical flashlight, like the X700, and the quality of its reflector and lens also play a big role in determining the luminosity and intensity of the light emitted by it.
 How many lumens should you look for in a tactical flashlight depends on the purpose you plan to use it for.
 If you plan to use it for self defense, an output of 100 lumens is sufficient to blind the attacker for a couple of minutes in a dark environment.
 You need a flashlight with an output of 300 lumens to blind the attacker during daytime.

 Originally posted 2017-12-12 15:24:02.